 Note: Some software for external interrupt support is closely tied to the hardware of the system.
 The features described in this chapter are hardware-dependent and in many cases cannot be ported from one system type to another without making software changes.
+There is no external interrupt support in the O2 workstation.

-Beginning in IRIX 6.2, there is a hardware-independent way to capture incoming external interrupts: the user-level interrupt facility (ULI).
-To learn about ULI, see Chapter 7, "User-Level Interrupts," especially "Registering an External Interrupt Handler" on page 127.
+There is a hardware-independent way to capture incoming external interrupts: the user-level interrupt facility (ULI).
+To learn about ULI, see Chapter 7, "User-Level Interrupts," especially "Registering an External Interrupt Handler" on page 131.